distanceworkshops/distanceworkshops.github.io/design-march-2021.md

 ## Content

 Day 1: We will start the workshop with an interactive lecture on design with time for questions and discussion afterwards.
+We will present a number of case studies covering point and line transect design of both marine and terrestrial surveys.
+These case studies will discuss design challenges such as when animal density varies considerably within the survey region and when the detection function cannot be estimated at the same time as encounter rate.
 This will be followed by a short introduction to QGIS and formatting shape files for use with `dssd` and `dsims`.
 A link to a video will also be provided giving you a detailed walk though of the steps needed to create both single and multi-strata shapefiles in QGIS, for digestion at your own convenience.
 Lastly, we will introduce a survey design practical for you to complete before the start of day 2.

 Day 2: We will start the second day with a discussion of the survey design practical.
-We will then give an introduction to the simulation capabilities of `dssd` and how they can be used to help optimize planned surveys by forcasting survey accuracy.
+This will be followed by an introduction to the simulation capabilities of `dssd`.
+We will then revisit the case studies from the previous day and show how we can optimise our designs and test how robust they are to departures from our design assumptions.
 Apart from its practical use, a well-implemented simulation study can help strenghten funding applications, providing reasoned justification for requested resources.
 We will introduce a simulation practical to be completed before the start of day 3.

 Day 3: The third day will start with a discussion of the simulation practical.
 The rest of this session will then be open for discussion of any design or simulation considerations relevant to surveys being planned by participants.
-Please sign up early and get in touch to let us know about the surveys you are planning to undertake!
+Please sign up early and get in touch to let us know about design challenges you are facing!

 ## Prerequisites